alexisvisco/kcd/readme.md

 ### KCD ?

-KCD is a grandiose http handler that manages un-marshall, validating, errors, marshaling ...
-Opinionated by default but fully customizable.
+KCD is a grandiose REST helper that wrap your shiny handler into a http handler that manages un-marshall, validating, errors, marshaling ...

-It wraps your shiny handler in a http.HandlerFunc.
+**Opinionated by default but fully customizable.**

+### Features

+- Unmarshalling request structure with: body as JSON, query parameters, path parameters, header
+- Support default value for field in the request structure
+- Validating request structure with `go-ozzo/ozzo-validation` library
+- REST Error handling by using `expectedsh/errors` as the error library
+- Marshal response into a JSON

 ### Example